 Here the visitor is getting the character and the spirit of the university.

-auditorium, cafeteria and library are situated.
-Behind those buildings
+administration, auditorium, cafeteria and library are situated.
+Behind

-the departments are placed on both sides of the green heart within the
+those buildings the departments are placed on both sides of the green

-located and ensure a campus of short walking distances.
-South-west of
+are located and ensure a campus of short walking distances.
+South-west

-the campus, behind the green belt a housing area for faculties and their
+of the campus, behind the green belt a housing area for faculties and

 About 20 ha of the campus at the south-east are agricultural farmland.

-Here can grow fruits and vegetables, which are fertilized by human nutrients
+Here can grow fruits and vegetables, which are fertilised by human nutrients

 and green waste of the campus.
 This supports the self-support of the